Sustainable Village Water Systems Program

 (Partnership with Global Water Institute at The Ohio State University)

-Millions of Africans suffer poor health, poverty, and food insecurity due to unreliable water and energy systems.
+Millions of people in Africa suffer from poor health, poverty, and food insecurity due to unreliable water and energy systems.
 The goal of the Sustainable Village Water Systems Program is to improve sustainable water access and develop a workforce that can turn water and energy into economic prosperity.

 Water and Development Alliance (WADA) Entrepreneurship for Resilient Village Water Systems in Tanzania

 The project will increase water access to more than 70,000 rural Tanzanians currently without sustainable, reliable access to clean water.
-This will be achieved by installing or rehabilitating water points and installing solar powered water systems across 36 villages identified by the Tanzanian Ministry of Water and Irrigation.
+This will be achieved by installing or rehabilitating water points and installing solar-powered water systems across 27 villages identified by the Tanzanian Ministry of Water and Irrigation.
 The sustainability of the water systems will be ensured through capacity building and governance support of village leadership.

-GPFD is evaluating the impact of these 36 new water systems across Tanzania through site assessments, development of a robust and comprehensive monitoring and evaluation plan, and baseline and endline data reporting.
+Global Partners provides technical expertise to complete community and water organization training at select sites.
+In addition, Global Partners is evaluating the impact of these new water systems across Tanzania through site assessments, development of a robust and comprehensive monitoring and evaluation plan, and baseline and endline data reporting

 Governance Research on Water Systems (GROWS)